manyamvamsi2/Digital-Forensic-Tools_overview/Digital Forensic Lab Exercises/Ex.No.6 -  Sleuth Kit.md

 2.  **Store Securely:** Store the archived evidence in a secure location, strictly following the **Chain of Custody** procedures to maintain legal admissibility.

 ---

+### **Result:**
+Using Sleuth Kit, the disk image was successfully examined.
+Key outcomes include:

+- The partition table and file system type were identified.
+- A recursive file listing was produced (using `fls`/`mmls`).
+- Deleted/unallocated files were recovered by inode and exported (`icat`).
+- File metadata (MAC times, size, links, allocation status) was extracted using `istat`.
+- A body file was generated and processed with `mactime` to create a chronological timeline of file activity.
+- All outputs (file lists, recovered files, metadata, timeline) were compiled into a forensic report.
+- Evidence and results were archived and hashed to preserve integrity and chain-of-custody for further analysis or legal use.